Most people know Android as a mobile operating system, but it has taken over set-top boxes as well. Android TV boxes for streaming purposes abound.

 - Clunky navigation of vanilla Android apps with remote

-Best Budget Android TV Box: Xiaomi Mi Box
+4. Best Budget Android TV Box: Xiaomi Mi Box

-The Xiaomi Mi Box is easily the best budget Android TV box.
-That’s in part because it runs Android TV OS, not a tablet-optimized iteration of Android.
-The Mi Box is pretty spartan.
-Included is simply the device and a candy bar remote which resembles that of the Shield TV or Fire TV.
-It’s a median between a stick streamer like the Fire TV Stick or Roku Streaming Stick and more comprehensive streaming devices like the WeTek Play 2.
+The spartan Xiaomi Mi Box is easily the best budget Android TV box.
+It’s a median between a stick streamer like the Fire TV Stick and more comprehensive streaming devices like the AirTV.
+It runs Android TV OS, not a tablet-optimized iteration of Android.

 - Less than $100